Own-Data-Privateer/hoardy-mail/README.md

 ## hoardy-mail

-A handy Swiss-army-knife-like utility for performing batch operations on messages residing on IMAP servers.
+A handy Swiss-army-knife-like utility for fetching and performing batch operations on messages residing on IMAP servers.
-Logins to a specified server, performs specified actions on all messages matching specified criteria in all specified folders, logs out.
+I.e., for each specified IMAP server: login, perform specified actions on all messages matching specified criteria in all specified folders, log out.

 - options:
   - `--version`